Ken Beyer, FF/EMT-B, IV TECH, President and CEO (Back)

 Joe Weker, MS, CADC, ACRPS

 Joseph Weker is a Certified Alcohol and Drug Counselor (CADC) and an Advanced Certified Relapse Prevention Specialist (ACPRS).
 He has earned a BA degree in psychology from the University of Oklahoma, and a MS degree in Clinical Community Counseling from Johns Hopkins University.
-Joe has over twenty years of experience counseling addicts and alcoholics, and is skilled in several evidence-based treatment approaches such as Cognitive Behavioral Therapy, and Motivational Interviewing.
-Joe conducts individual and group therapy at Harbor of Grace Recovery for our First Responder’s Program.
+Joe has over twenty years experience counseling addicts and alcoholics, and is skilled in several evidence-based treatment approaches such as Cognitive Behavioral Therapy, and Motivational Interviewing.
+Joe is a primary case manager that conducts individual and group therapy at Harbor of Grace Recovery for our First Responder’s Program.

-He served our country honorably as a part of the 2/75th Ranger Battalian in Ft.
+He served our country honorably as a part of the 2/75th Ranger Battalion in Ft.
 Lewis Washington.

 Mike McDermott, Peer Support Counselor, NYPD (Retired)